Updated June 2025

-Figure S1.2 shows historical and forecast prices for West Texas Intermediate (WTI).
+Figure S1.1 shows historical and forecast prices for West Texas Intermediate (WTI).

 Summary

-The high-price case considers a rapid economic expansion, higher than anticipated global demand, and constrained supply, resulting in an average price of US$124.29/bbl in 2024 and projected to be US$150.54/bbl in 2033.
+The high-price case considers a rapid economic expansion, higher than anticipated global demand, and constrained supply, resulting in an average price of US$92.50/bbl in 2025, reaching US$114.00/bbl in 2034.

-U.S. production: The price of WTI decreased in 2023 due to rising global inventories and concerns about the global oil demand growth.
-U.S. oil production increased from 11.9 million barrels per day (bbl/d) in 2022 to a record 12.9 million bbl/d in 2023, reflecting an increase in well productivity as U.S. drilling activity declined throughout the year.
-Well productivity increased due to longer wellbore length, more fracturing, and optimizing well pad design.
+U.S. production: The price of WTI decreased in 2024 mostly due to concerns about weak oil demand growth in China, while global oil supply was relatively stable.
+U.S. oil production increased from 12.9 million barrels per day (bbl/d) in 2023 to a record 13.2 million bbl/d in 2024.
+Productivity continued to improve as U.S. drilling activity held relatively steady throughout the year.

-OPEC+ supply management: In response to strong U.S. production growth, rising inventories, and a drop in oil prices, the actions of the Organization of the Petroleum Exporting Countries and its allied non-member countries (collectively referred to as OPEC+) reduced crude oil supply by about 1.4 million bbl/d in 2023, according to the U.S. Energy Information Agency (U.S. EIA).
-A combination of mandatory cuts by member states and additional voluntary cuts by Saudi Arabia and Russia enabled this reduction.
+OPEC+ supply management: To keep global oil prices stable, the Organization of the Petroleum Exporting Countries and its allied non-member countries (collectively referred to as OPEC+) reduced crude oil supply by 1.4 million bbl/d in 2024, according to the U.S. Energy Information Agency (U.S. EIA).
+This situation was achieved by increased member compliance with production targets and extending production cuts by member states plus voluntary cuts by Saudi Arabia and Russia, which have been in place since the COVID-19 pandemic and will end in 2025.

 The long-term forecast largely depends on the demand for petroleum liquid fuels.
-Despite advances in environmental policies, there is still uncertainty about the timing of a decline in global oil demand before the end of the forecast.
-Growing demand for feedstock in the petrochemical sector, particularly in developing economies, may offset the slowing demand for transport fuels.
+Despite advances in environmental policies, there is still uncertainty about the adoption rate of renewable energy and electric vehicles.
+Growing demand for petroleum-sourced feedstock in the petrochemical sector, particularly in developing economies, may offset the slowing demand for oil-derived transport fuels.

-U.S. oil production: U.S. production is projected to rise to new heights in 2024 and 2025, although the pace of growth is expected to be slower than in past years.
-Most of U.S. production growth has come from shale and tight plays in recent years.
-Wells producing in shale and tight plays have steep decline curves, requiring significant increases in new drilling to maintain production levels.
+U.S. oil production: U.S. production is projected to continue rising to new heights in 2025 and 2026, although the pace of growth is expected to be slower than in past years.
+Most of the recent growth in U.S. production has come from shale and tight formations.
+Wells in these formations have steep decline curves, requiring significant increases in new drilling to maintain production levels.
 However, according to the U.S. EIA, advances in horizontal drilling and hydraulic fracturing techniques have increased well productivity.
-These advancements enable U.S. producers to pump more crude oil from each new well drilled while maintaining production for longer from older wells.
+These advancements enable U.S. producers to extract more crude oil from each new well drilled while maintaining production for longer from older wells.

 Low- and High-Price Cases